kartavya1710/Sheet-Stack-Counter/README.md

-Here's a README file template for your project:

 ---

-# Automated Sheet Stack Counter
+# Automated Sheet Stack Counter 📊

 This project is a web application that automatically counts the number of sheets in a stack using computer vision techniques.
 Built with Streamlit, the app provides an easy-to-use interface for users to upload images of sheet stacks and receive an estimated sheet count.